Randomized Experimental Design via Geographic Clustering: Introduction

-In this paper, we present an algorithm, Geographic Clustering Using Travel Statistics (GeoCUTS) designed to optimize the three above criteria.
-We perform a comprehensive evaluation to study the impact of different design choices on GeoCUTS and also compare its performance against alternatives.
-We consider various massive-scale datasets to evaluate our algorithm under different circumstances, and consider both novel and existing metrics to compare GeoCUTS with alternative algorithms with respect to the balance and leakage between clusters.
-The results of our experiments suggest that the performance of GeoCUTS is equal to or surpasses that of hand-designed regions.
-Moreover, our automatic approach is much simpler and easier, provides extra flexibility in controlling the number of clusters, and extends to countries besides the US.
+In this paper, we aim to design a framework for running randomized experiments using geographic clustering.
+To this end, we first present a distributed algorithm, Geographic Clustering Using Travel Statistics (GeoCUTS) designed to mitigate interference whilst ensuring experimental power.
+We perform a comprehensive evaluation on massive quantities of Google Search data to study the impact of different design choices on GeoCUTS and compare its performance against alternatives, for both novel and existing metrics.
+To do so, we describe a statistical framework for evaluating the quality of the clusters, and a new metric---the Q-metric---for this purpose.
+This statistical framework and the new metric are of independent interest as they present a novel way to measure effectiveness of clustering for such experimental design problems.
+In particular, we formally show the relationship between minimizing the cut via a balanced partitioning and optimizing the Q-metric, which, in turn, we show represents the quality of experimental design.
+Finally, the results of our empirical study suggest that the performance of GeoCUTS is equal to or surpasses that of hand-designed regions.

-The contributions of this paper are as follows: \begin{itemize} \item Modeling user movement patterns as a graph using geographic information. \item Designing the GeoCUTS algorithm to partition this graph into regions. \item Describing a statistical framework and introducing metrics to evaluate the quality of the clusters. \item Showing through a comprehensive evaluation that GeoCUTS matches or outperforms the output of expert annotation while allowing flexibility essential to randomized geo experiments. \end{itemize}